JosephGFay/LabHunt/README.md

 A game of deduction where the player must monitor and examine students within the lab in order to expose the bad actor.

 # Installation

+1. Download and unzip the repository.

+2. Install any dependencies (pygame)
 ```
 pip install requirements.txt
 ```
 # Running the game
 The entry point for the program is main.py